OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/where-does-python-look-for-packages.md

     You have to know where the `site-packages` is.
 This depends on your current system and python environment (see below).
     The location on your macine may very well be differnt from the location on your colleague's machine.

-More generally, the three above approaches overlook a very important point: **dependencies**.
+More generally, the three above approaches overlook a very important
+point: **dependencies**.
 Our package has two: numpy and matplotlib.
 If you were to give your package to a colleague, nothing guarantees that they have both packages installed.
 This is a pedagogical example, as it is likely that they would have both installed, given the popularity of these packages.
 However, if your package relies on less widespread packages, specific versions of them or maybe a long list of packages, it is important to make sure that they are available.

 Note that all three above approaches work.
-However, unless you have a good reason to use one of them, they are not recommended for the reasons above.
+However, unless you have a good reason to use one of them, these are not recommended for the reasons above.
 In the next section, we look at the recommended way to install a package, using `setuptools` and `pip`.